erickbytes/divbull/divbull.com/content/blog/Stocks-That-I-Sold.md

 **Roku (ROKU)**

 - sold for: -$631.42 loss (-36.62%)
-- reason: dependent on TV manaufacturers, TV Operating System needs distribution.
-Lack of a moat?
+- reason: dependent on TV manaufacturers, TV Operating System needs distribution, lack of a moat, not profitable

 **Yeti (YETI)**